Vector

 1. Infections often involve multiple Borrelia serotypes

-3. May lie dormant in liver, Spleen, CNS, marrow
+1. Borrelia may lie dormant in liver, Spleen, CNS, marrow and then reactivate

 • Symptoms (follows 7 day Incubation Period)